 - At Rosario Beach, stay on the designated trail marked by secured ropes.
 (In 1995, this once stellar ecosystem was almost destroyed.
 The footsteps, curiosity, and thoughtless actions of some 1,200 individuals trampled the tide pool on a day with an exceptionally low tide.)
 You should walk only on large, bare rocks.
 Many creatures use rocks for cover.
 Walking on smaller rocks can crush these creatures.

 - Do not pick up or remove anything from a tide pool.

 - Return any disturbed or lifted rocks to their original position.

 - Don’t collect, disturb, or destroy tide pool organism; it’s not only poor etiquette, it’s against the law.

-Now, armed with this knowledge and your own curiosity, gather your family, your picnic, a guide book, and maybe a magnifying glass, and go search for some of the most interesting treasures in Anacortes!
+Gather your family, your picnic, and a guide book.
+Bring a magnifying glass, and go search for some of the most interesting treasures in Anacortes!